luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **const_coeff** (pt_coeff_type): The constant coefficient.

-: Sets the value of the current plaintext to a given constant polynomial and sets the parms_id to parms_id_zero, effectively marking the plaintext as not NTT transformed.
+Usage: Sets the value of the current plaintext to a given constant polynomial and sets the parms_id to parms_id_zero, effectively marking the plaintext as not NTT transformed.
 The coefficient count is set to one.

 <br>